 Install a ceiling fan.

 It’s common for most people to turn on the AC when it’s hot (and if you’re in Arizona, California, or another warm state, we don’t blame you).
-But by using a ceiling fan instead of an air conditioner, you can save money and use much less energy.
+But using a ceiling fan instead of an air conditioner can save money and use much less energy.

-Ceiling fans often come with switches that change the direction of airflow in a room.
+Ceiling fans often come with switches that change the room’s airflow direction.
 Even in the winter, a fan can help warm a room, meaning you can rely on your home’s heating less.

-Homeowner Savings: AC costs an average of $.36 per hour, ceiling fans cost $.01 per hour.
-Use fans only when you’re in the room, since fans only cool you, not the room.
+Homeowner Savings: AC costs an average of $.36 per hour, and ceiling fans cost $.01 per hour.
+Use fans only when you’re in the room since fans only cool you, not the room.

 Insulate your windows.

-Double pane windows are expensive — usually anywhere from $100 to $1,000 per window — but they serve as a great form of insulation and prevent air leakage.
+Double pane windows are expensive — usually anywhere from $100 to $1,000 per window — but they are a great form of insulation and prevent air leakage.